delta-exchange/slate/source/includes/_websocket_api.md

 3. "event": "maintenance_finished" is sent when maintenance is complete.
 Usually, after this event, there is an auction period lasting around 5 to 10 minutes.

-4. "event": "maintenance_cancel" is sent when upcoming scheduled maintenance has been cancelled.
+4. "event": "maintenance_cancelled" is sent when upcoming scheduled maintenance has been cancelled.

 Note: Maintenance start and finish times are approximate estimates.
 The actual start time is confirmed by the maintenance_started event, and the actual completion is confirmed by the maintenance_finished event.